Annytomica/kumiko-community-hub/README.md

 ![erd](static/images/erd.png)

 The data models used are summarised as follows:

 Article:
+- article:
-- article: stores all information for presenting a single article
+   - stores all information for presenting a single article
+   - Foreign key: User
+- article like:
-- article like: stores like status for single article
+   - stores like status for single article
+   - Foreign keys: User and Article
+- article comment:
-- article comment: stores comments for single article
+   - stores comments for single article
+   - Foreign keys: User and Article

 About:
-- about: stores all information for presenting a single about us page
+- about: stores all information for presenting a single about us page.
+No foreign key.

 Contact:
-- contact: stores all information for presenting a single contact page
+- contact: stores all information for presenting a single contact page.
+No foreign key.
-- contact form: stores message from user for admin to view
+- contact form: stores message from user for admin to view.
+No foreign key.

 ## Wireframes
 Wireframes for the project were developed in Balsamiq.
 The site consists of four templates - home, single article, about us and contact.
 The wireframes can be viewed as a pdf [here](static/images/wireframes.pdf)